8 Job Search Tips While You Work!

-Did you know the best time to look for a job is when you are already gainfully employed?
+The best time to look for a job is when you are already employed.

-Here are 8 tips to help you look for a job discreetly.
+Here are 8 tips to help you discreetly look for a job.

 - Search your company’s jobs database first.
-Look to see if your current employer is posting jobs.
-If ‘yes’, then they are probably searching the resume database and may come across your resume.
+If your current employer is posting jobs they are probably searching the resume database and may come across your resume.
 Ensure your resume is up to date with your most recent and relevant skills and experience.

 - Don’t answer blind ads.
 Be wary – it might just be from your current employer.
 If you respond, there might be another job opening at your office – yours.

 - Don’t use your company e-mail.
-Use a personal/confidential email like hotmail.com or gmail.com for all correspondence.
+Use a personal/confidential email like outlook or gmail.com for all correspondence.

-- Don’t give out your company voicemail box.
+- Don’t give out your company voicemail.
 Use your mobile phone voicemail function (or add one).
 Alternatively, use an answering machine for your home phone and advertise that number only.
 Do make sure you answering message is professional!

 - Never do your job search on company time.
 It is a form of ‘stealing’ from your employer.
 It is also not appropriate to use office resources of your present employer, such as stationery, postage, telephone, fax machine, copy machine, etc.